ansible-ThoTeam/nexus3-oss/README.md

 This role installs and configures Nexus Repository Manager OSS version 3.x.

-All configuration can be updated by re-running the role, except forthe [blobstores](https://books.sonatype.com/nexus-book/3.0/reference/admin.html#admin-repository-blobstores)-related settings, which are immutable in nexus.
+All configuration can be updated by re-running the role, except for the [blobstores](https://books.sonatype.com/nexus-book/3.0/reference/admin.html#admin-repository-blobstores)-related settings, which are immutable in nexus.

 ## Table of Contents
 (Toc created with [gh-md-toc](https://github.com/ekalinin/github-markdown-toc))